1998 TranSouth Financial 400: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, March 20, at 3:30 PM EST. Each driver would have one lap to set a time.
+The first round was held on Friday, March 20, at 3:30 p.m.
+EST. Each driver would have one lap to set a time.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, March 21, at 11:30 AM EST. As with the first round, each driver would have one lap to set a time.
+If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, March 21, at 11:30 a.m.
+EST. As with the first round, each driver would have one lap to set a time.
 On January 24, 1998, NASCAR would announce that the amount of provisionals given would be increased from last season.
 Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Mark Martin, driving for Roush Racing, would win the pole, setting a time of 29.156 and an average speed of 168.665 mph.

 Six drivers would fail to qualify: Wally Dallenbach Jr., Dave Marcis, Hut Stricklin, Gary Bradberry, Morgan Shepherd, and Ron Hornaday Jr.